 Level 3 statement (Choose all applicable)

 To reiterate, this proforma checklist is intended to be an example.
 It is essential that program and project management for space missions should clearly identify what digital assets and data are necessary to preserve the mission products in the long term, after the operational mission ground systems are obsolete.
 This form can be modified by a program/project to utilize program-specific terms and definitions.
-However, as a reminder, those program-specific terms and definitions need to be preserved in order for non-program/project personnel and systems to recover and use the mission products.
+However, as a reminder, those program-specific terms and definitions need to be documented in order for non-program/project personnel and systems to recover and use the mission products.

 Spacecraft-originated Science Telemetry